 In June 2016, the Civil War Trust presented the Land Conservancy its Brian C. Pohanka Preservation Organization of the Year Award.
 The Trust, the nation’s largest nonprofit organization devoted to the preservation of the nation’s Civil War battlegrounds, presents the award each year to an organization that shows outstanding dedication to the preservation, promotion, and interpretation of Civil War history.

 Today the Land Conservancy is in its third decade of working to preserve the rural lands and character of Adams County.
-It holds 145 conservation easements totally 9,822 acres of preserved land.
+It holds more than 150 conservation easements permanently preserving 10,150 acres of woodlands, open spaces, farmlands, freshwater streams, and historic spaces.
 The Land Conservancy acknowledges with gratitude the many landowners who work with it to craft these easements to protect our natural resources, as well as our volunteers, members, and staff, all of whom provide the lifeblood of the organization.